What Factors Influence Online Reputation?

 • Transparency and ethics: Operating with integrity and transparency builds credibility and trust.
 Companies that uphold ethical practices and communicate openly about their actions tend to enjoy stronger reputations.

 • Employee satisfaction and relations: Just like dissatisfied customers can taint your online reputation, so can disgruntled employees.
-Sites like glassdoor.com often rank high on search results, so make sure your reviews there are positive.
+Sites like glassdoor.com often rank high on search results, so make sure your reviews are positive.
 Likewise, employees who feel valued and empowered are more likely to be brand ambassadors, reflecting positively on the business.

 • Innovation and Adaptability: A reputation for innovation and the ability to adapt to changing market dynamics can position your company as forward-thinking and dynamic, positively impacting your online image.